allinbits/carmel/lighthouse.md

 # Extra B. IP Rights

  * All contributed arguments, evidence, and discussions belong to their respective original owners.
- * Contributors grant a license for their contributions to be used within the knowledge base.
+ * Contributors grant a license to use their contributions within the knowledge base.

 ---------------------------------

 # Resources

  * https://twitter.com/jaekwon/status/1676530097308966912?s=20
-“